bacontime/games-mirror/index.md

 Sometimes I just want some bullet points reminding me how to score.

+Tiny rules blurbs for games
-Games I know how to play
+I know how to play,
+and assorted little widgets
+can be found in the navigation menu.